afterxleep/LittleLInk/README.md

 --

-The full app is available as a free download from the Mac App store at: https://itunes.apple.com/en/app/littlelink/id646646213?mt=12
+h2.
+Download
+If you are not in the mood for compiling, you can grab a copy of the latest stable version of the app from the App Store here: https://itunes.apple.com/en/app/littlelink/id646646213?mt=12